Can You Freeze Grapes?

 Any grape variety works, though seedless grapes are more convenient.
 Red, green, and black grapes all freeze equally well.
 Wash and dry them thoroughly, remove from stems, and spread on a parchment-lined baking sheet to freeze individually before bagging.

-Frozen grapes can be eaten as a snack, added to drinks to chill them without dilution, blended into smoothies, or used as edible ice cubes in punch.
+Frozen grapes can be eaten as a snack, added to drinks to chill them without dilution (like frozen lemon slices), blended into smoothies with frozen strawberries, or used as edible ice cubes in punch.
 They take about 4-6 hours to freeze solid.

 Things to Know